-Stylistic parallels have been drawn between Benjamin Jones' work and that of Jean-Michel Basquiat, as well as with Jones' acknowledged influence, Jean Dubuffet and the works of Art Brut.
-However, his drawings are undeniably his own.
-Larry Rinder, former Curator of Contemporary Art, The Whitney Museum of American Art, New York, comments that Jones’ drawings possess “…energy, vitality, those...impalpable feelings - the sense that the work had to be there, that it was compelled by some internal urgency on the part of the artist."
-Benjamin Jones' drawings are included in prominent museum collections including the Whitney Museum of American Art, NY, NY; Philadelphia Museum of Art, Philadelphia PA; Indianapolis Museum of Art, Indianapolis, IN; High Museum of Art, Atlanta, GA; J.B.
-Speed Museum, Louisville, KY; Ogden Museum of Southern Art, New Orleans, LA; Morris Museum of Art, Augusta, GA, as well as significant corporate and private collections.
+Stylistic parallels have been drawn between Benjamin Jones' work and that of graffiti artist Jean-Michel Basquiat, as well as with Jones' acknowledged influence, Jean Dubuffet and the works of Art Brut.
+Yet, his drawings are undeniably his own.
+Larry Rinder, former Curator of Contemporary Art, Whitney Museum of American Art in New York, comments that Jones’ drawings possess “…energy and vitality – those impalpable feelings.
+One gets the sense that the work had to be there, that it was compelled by some internal urgency on the part of the artist.”
+Seven pieces by Jones are in the Whitney’s permanent collection.

-Jones received a 1994 Fellowship from the National Endowment for the Arts and the Southern Arts Federation.
-In 2004 he was the recipient of the prestigious Louis Comfort Tiffany Foundation Award.
+Jones received a 1994 fellowship from the National Endowment for the Arts and the Southern Arts Federation.
+In 2004 he was awarded a grant from the prestigious Louis Comfort Tiffany Foundation in New York, Jones is the only artist in Georgia since 1979 to receive the honor.
 In 2006, Jones made his international debut at ArtLondon.
-He returned to London in 2008 as the featured artist in Drawing a Diversion; an exhibition at John Martin Gallery, in conjunction with Master Drawings London.
+He returned to London in 2007 as the featured artist in Drawing a Diversion; an exhibition at John Martin Gallery, in conjunction with Master Drawings London.